Tangler/tangler.github.io/contents/_index/body.markdown

 As soon as you create a new file there,
 Tangler will e-mail that file to you.

-## Extendable
+## Extendable through modules

 Tangler is super extendable through a simple PHP module system.
-Check the manual about [creating your own modules](manual-creating-modules.html)
+Read all about the [modules](modules.html).

 ## Source code and contributions: